 - Case Managers who coordinate a patient's care from admission to discharge

 Of course, not all nurses work in hospitals and case managers for home health and community day care are another area of the growth for BSN's.
 There are also many BSNs who hold positions in managing same-day-surgical units.
 Public health is another growing area that offers new types of positions for bachelors prepared nurses.There are also many opportunities for occupational health nurses who are familiar with Workmen's Compensation laws.
 Clinical research coordinator positions are also available for the BSN nurse.
 The choices for BSNs is continually expanding.

-University of North Carolina (Charlotte): The nursing portion of the RN to BSN program consists of 30 credits and can be completed in one year of full-time study.
+University of North Carolina (Charlotte): The nursing portion of RN to BSN programs in NC consists of 30 credits and can be completed in one year of full-time study.
 On-campus admissions are accepted once yearly, while distance/online admissions are accepted twice a year.
 Classes include research in nursing practice and information technology in health care.

 Winston-Salem State University: Classes are offered online and at 16 locations around the state at community college or hospital campuses.
 Students may attend full-time or part-time.
 Admission is in January or May.
 Classes include gerontology, community health and research in nursing.
 The program is accredited by the Commission on Collegiate Nursing Education.

 East Carolina University (Greenville): The flexible online curriculum offers three, four, and five semester completion options.
 Admissions are twice yearly.
 Practicum and field experience are completed in the student's home region.
 Classes include nursing leadership and service; and nursing management of complex health issues for individuals, families, and populations.